Mule (shoe): History

-This style of shoe has a storied history: when Comtesse d’Olonne, the risqué society beauty, wore a soft red pair of mules to church in 1694 – daringly peeping from beneath her richly-embellished skirt – it paved the way for the style.
+The popularity of the design increased after the Comtesse d'Olonne wore red mules to church in 1694.

 While mules have been worn since the 15th century to the present day, their popularity has not always been constant.
 They were typical indoor shoes for both men and women in the early 1700s.
 By the 1720s to the end of the century, mules were the most popular indoor slipper.
 Fashion plates that exist from the end of the 1790s describe women wearing mules but are not seen due to the long lengths of the contemporary petticoats.
 Therefore, they were popular by the end of the 1700 but not as visible.
 In the beginning of the 1800s mules went out of style.
 In the mid to early 1800s, they rose in popularity again.

 During the mid-19th century, mules were primarily designed as comfortable indoor shoes, but may have seen some outdoor use anyways.

 "Ballin' The Jack," also known as a Spring-o-Lator mule, attributed to the Herbert Levine Company, where an elastic strip in the footbed that bridged the ball of the foot to the arch, allowed the wearer to keep the shoes securely on while wearing stockings, despite the lack of any straps at the side or back of the shoes.
 Through much of the 1950s and 1960s a wide range of shoe designers used Herbert Levine's Spring-o-Lator technology in their shoe lines.

 In the late 20th century, mules were again in fashion as they embraced the trends.
 They were especially popular during the end of the 1990s in the high-fashion as elite designers put their own touch on the mule.

 Most recently, Elle magazine called mules the shoe of 2017.